Alethio36/mediastack/docs/trash-sync.md

   when multiple profiles share a trash_id, at most one may be renamed per sync — relevant only if you add profile variants by hand.
 * A custom format named `[!]
-Synced by mediastack — tune via local/trash-overrides.yml` exists on every managed instance.
+Synced by mediastack — tune via custom/trash-overrides.yml` exists on every managed instance (installs from before schema 28 had it named for `local/`; the next sync renames it in place).
 It matches nothing (regex `\b\B`) and exists purely as a banner: it sorts to the top of every profile-edit dialog.
 Deleting it does nothing — the next sync recreates it.
 That is by design.